mattstvartak/digital-nomad-guide/README.md

 |  9 | Turkey   | \$400–\$800   | Nomad Visa     | East-meets-West, ocean + mountains      |
 | 10 | Brazil   | \$300–\$900   | Nomad Visa     | Tropical coastlines, affordability      |

----

-Would you like help narrowing these to your top 3 based on climate, internet, language, or community?
-Or a visual PDF version with maps and photos?